All you need to know to use PrismCipher like a pro:

 Prior to encryption, the plaintext message is diffused, compressed and randomly padded.
 Internally, confusion is introduced to the ciphertext during the main encryption cycle.

 PrismCipher supports very long, user-selectable keys (up to 4,000 characters in length).
 Encryption keys are hashed using algorithms that exhibit a very high avalanche effect.

 Messages and keys support full UTF-8 encoding allowing the cryptosystem to process language scripts from Arabic to Katakana to Yi.
 Visible and invisible graphemes can be used.

-No two ciphertexts are identical, even if the same keys are used to encrypt the same plaintext, because the cryptosystem randomly adjusts each ciphertext for uniqueness.
+No two ciphertexts will be identical, even if the same keys were to be used to encrypt the same plaintext at the same time on the same machine.
+The cryptosystem randomly adjusts each ciphertext for uniqueness.